ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flight-modes.rst

    values yet.

 If you are familiar with the equivalent Copter flight modes then you should be comfortable flying a QuadPlane.
-The only real difference comes during transition between fixed wing and QuadPlane flight, which is described below.
+The most significant difference comes during transition between fixed wing and QuadPlane flight, which is described :ref:`here <quadplane-flying>`.

 .. tip::

    There is also a difference in throttle channel parameters from Copter: instead of THR_DZ for setting the deadzone, QuadPlane uses RCn_DZ (where n is the channel mapped to throttle input).
    The default for throttle channel deadzone is 60 (+/- 6%).
-   Also, there is no mapping of hover throttle to mid-stick in manual throttle modes.
-   If your quadplane does not hover at mid-stick (+/- 6%) in QSTABILIZE, you will need to center it (move it into the deadzone) when switching from QSTABILIZE to QHOVER to hold the current altitude.
+   If your Quadplane does not hover at mid-stick (+/- 6%) in QSTABILIZE, you will need to center it using Q_M_THST_HOVER to set the throttle percentage applied at mid-stick in QSTABILIZE such that switching to QHOVER or QLOITER does not result in an altitude change.
+This value can be automatically learned and applied during QLOITER and QHOVER modes, by enabling Q_M_HOVER_LEARN.

 .. tip::

    Since Quadplanes have much higher surface area than most Copters, hovering or loitering in a tail wind can be a challenge for stability.
-It is generally better to hover or loiter with the nose pointed into the wind, see Weathervaning <http://ardupilot.org/plane/docs/quadplane-weathervaning.html>.
+It is generally better to hover or loiter with the nose pointed into the wind, see :ref:`Weathervaning <quadplane-weathervaning>`.

 .. note::